About the Oude Kerk

 Contemporary art

 The Oude Kerk invites artists and musicians to create new works in relation to the building’s history.
 We award two large art commissions annually to leading artists.
 An installation can adapt to the space or contrast with the historic environment.
-The commissioned works of art form the starting point for themed programmes, such as the music series Silence, Monuments, Playing the Cathedral and the series Come Closer.
-We also organise lectures, performances and theatrical explorations.
+The commissioned works of art form the starting point for our extensive public program, such as the music series Silence, Monuments and also performances, guided tours and artist talks.